A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - Apply the [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) template to creatures in later encounters if you need to reduce the difficulty for inexperienced or unlucky players.
   - Also possible is peripheral combat help from the town guard, militia and other key NPCs they may have met at the festival - such as tavern owner Ameiko Kaijutsu, schoolmaster Ilsoari Gandethus, stable owner Daviren Hosk.
 For example an arrow or crossbow bolt fired from a window or doorway by local militia.

+### Goblin notes

+  - During the festival raid none of the goblins have ranged weapons.
+Instead they have loot bags which they fill with whatever they can lay their hands on: e.g. fruit, bread, cutlery, cooking utensils, pans, children's toys, chickens, butterfiles, other tiny animals, babies...

 ### Initial Assault (60xp, low threat)

  - **Creatures:**
     - 3x [Goblin Warriors](http://2e.aonprd.com/Monsters.aspx?ID=232) (no ranged weapons)
  - **Loot:** none

 ### Goblin Pyros (80xp, moderate threat)

   - **Creatures:**
     - [Goblin Pyro](http://2e.aonprd.com/Monsters.aspx?ID=234) (no ranged weaon)
     - [Goblin War Chanter](http://2e.aonprd.com/Monsters.aspx?ID=235)  (no ranged weaon)
    - **Loot:** none

 ### Die Dog Die!
 (120xp, severe threat)

   - **Creatures:**
     - [Goblin Commando](http://2e.aonprd.com/Monsters.aspx?ID=233) (no ranged weapon)
     - [Goblin Dog](http://2e.aonprd.com/Monsters.aspx?ID=236)